David Sobel’s 7 Principles for Children and Nature

-Just as Howard Gardner had identified a set of intelligences for children, David Sobel, a place-based educator, identified a set of play themes that emerge when children experience free time in nature.
-He wrote the book, Childhood and Nature: Design Principles for Education.
+Just as Howard Gardner had identified a set of intelligence for children, David Sobel, a place-based educator, identified a set of play themes that emerge when children experience free time in nature.
+I highly recommend his book, Childhood, and Nature: Design Principles for Education.

-Today, I invite Natural Teachers to use Sobel’s principles either as a guide to help plan learning experiences with children of all ages or as an assessment tool for evaluating outdoor classroom designs.
-The principles are not linked to any one developmental age, but will appear differently as the child grows older.
+Today, I invite you to use Sobel’s principles either as a guide to help plan learning experiences with children of all ages or as an assessment tool for evaluating your outdoor classroom designs.
+The principles are not linked to any specific developmental age but will appear differently as the child grows older.

 Principle 1: Adventure

-This includes activities that include a physical challenge, risk taking, and kinesthetic components.
 Does your Outdoor Classroom curriculum include adventure games, balancing, jumping and/or prancing through the natural world?
-Are there experiences in your Outdoor Classrooms that take children out of their comfort zone?
+Are there experiences in your Outdoor Classroom that take children out of their comfort zone?
+To clarify, Sobel says, “Walks are for adults, adventures are for kids.”

 Principle 2: Fantasy and Imagination

-This includes activities that inspire creative imaginative stories, plays, puppet shows, and dreams.
-Does your Outdoor Classroom have a stage, puppet theater and/or props?
+Does your Outdoor Classroom have a stage, boat, puppet theater and/or props?

 Principle 3: Animal Allies

-This includes spaces and activities that connect children to the animal kingdom.
 Does your Outdoor Classroom attract wildlife?
+Does your outdoor space invite children to pick up animals, care for them and/or observe wildlife?
 Do you have a Butterfly garden?
 Bird Houses and Feeders?
 Pond?

 Principle 4: Maps and Paths

-This includes activities that include map making, following paths and trail blazing.
+Do you include activities that require map making?
 Does your Outdoor Classroom have a scavenger hunt?
 Home-made stepping stones?
 Do you have activities that have children following directions, seeking and finding, and sequencing and ordering of events?

 Principle 5: Special Places

-This includes activities that offer the opportunities for children to hide away.
-Does your Outdoor Classroom have places for children to retreat in their own found or constructed areas?
+Does your Outdoor Classroom have places for children to retreat?
+Can children build their own dens?
 Is this a place where children can write quietly?
 Sunflower House?
 Tee Pee Garden?
 Gathering Place?

 Principle 6: Small Worlds